Frequently Asked Questions

 Do I have to make a reservation for a tour?

-The only way we can guarantee a tour of the house is with an advance ticket purchase or reservation.
-Tickets for the Guided House Tour may be purchased online or by phone.
-However, all specialty tours, such as the In-depth Tour, Sunset Tour and Brunch Tour, are available by advance ticket purchase only.
+The only way we can guarantee admission is with an advance ticket purchase or reservation.
+Tickets for the Self-Guided Exterior Experience, Guided Architectural Tour, Sunset Tour, Brunch Tour, and Family Field Trip may be purchased online or by phone.
+Focus Tours are available with an advance reservation by phone or email.
 For the best choice of times you should make your reservation or purchase your tickets at least 10 days to two weeks in advance.
-For specialty tours, we recommend calling three to four weeks in advance as space is limited and these often sell out quickly.
+For specialty tours, such as Sunset Tours, Brunch Tours, and Focus Tours we recommend booking three to four weeks in advance as space is limited and these often sell out quickly.
 Reservations and tickets are available online or by calling Visitor Services at 724-329-8501.

 How far in advance should I buy tickets?